-Oklahoma Sports Betting in April 2025 - Legal Updates & News
+Oklahoma Sports Betting – Legal Status & Best DFS Sites (2025)

-Oklahoma sports betting is not legal yet, but momentum is trending positively.
-Local lawmakers recently approved three bills, sparking optimism that a regulated online sports betting market could arrive in the Sooner State soon.
+Oklahoma sports betting is not yet legal, but alternative options are available through daily fantasy sports (DFS) and social sportsbooks, such as Thrillzz, Novig, and Kalshi.
+Local lawmakers have recently approved three bills, sparking optimism that a regulated online sports betting market could soon arrive in the Sooner State.

 Bookmark this page, as we'll break down everything you need to know about Oklahoma sports betting sites and examine the potential online sportsbooks to become available should legalization occur.